davidmargolin/Congo/README.md

 6.  `string memory _sellerContactDetails` - the seller's contact information

 **Updating a Listing**

-<br>This function allows sellers to modify a listing once it has been created.
+This function allows sellers to modify a listing once it has been created.
 Only listing publishers a.k.a the seller of any particular listing can update the details.
 Once a listing is successfully updated, a `listingUpdated` event is emitted with all the new listing details.

 **Requirements**:

-<br>**callerAddress == sellerAddress**
+**callerAddress == sellerAddress**

 `function updateListing()`:
 1. `uint _id` - the valid listing ID to be updated